Abnormal Fetal Position and Presentation

 Breech presentation

 Breech presentation is normal throughout pregnancy.
-However, by the 37th week, the baby should turn to the cephalic position in time for labor.
+However, by the 37th week, the baby should change positions in time for labor.
 Breech presentation occurs when a baby’s buttocks or legs are positioned to descend the birth canal first.
-Breech positions are dangerous because when vaginal delivery is attempted, a baby is at increased risk for prolapsed umbilical cord, traumatic head injury, spinal cord fracture, fatality, and other serious problems with labor (6).
+Breech positions are dangerous.
+During a vaginal delivery, a baby is at increased risk for serious problems with labor.

 Face presentation